Find Colorful Patterns for Knitting Blankets, Socks, Scarves, Shawls, Wraps, Wrist Warmers, Tops, Sweaters, Mittens, Baby Clothes +++++

 This book includes a chart for knitting a skull motif.
 You could also use the chart for embroidering the skull in duplicate stitch.
 I’d also be interested in trying to crochet this design — perhaps in Tunisian knit stitch or afghan stitch.
 I am not 100% sure how it would work out, but it seems to me like perhaps it could work well.

 You can use this skull design to dress up just about any bit of plain stockinette stitch knitting where a bit more drama would be beneficial.
 Frida has used it on mittens and a scarf (see photos below), but it would also be an interesting inclusion on many other sorts of projects — perhaps coffee cup cozies, hats, sweaters, blankets and more.

-I’m guessing the skull fad will probably soar to new heights whenever it is that the Pirates of the Caribbean 6 movie is finally released.
-It was originally planned for May of 2019, but as far as I know that date came and went without being released.
-When it finally happens, this pattern would be fantastic for knitting yourself some new pirate duds to wear at that time.
+I’m guessing the skull fad will probably soar to new heights if the Pirates of the Caribbean 6 movie is ever released.
+It was originally planned for May of 2019, but that date came and went without being released.
+When / if it finally happens, this pattern would be fantastic for knitting yourself some new pirate duds to wear at that time.

 Skull motifs are also a perpetual favorite for making Halloween projects.
 If your little ones are going to be outside on Halloween, some skull mittens and scarves might be just the thing you need to ensure their little hands stay warm.
 Check these out:

 Baby Knitting Patterns